SkylarS300/cancer-development-transcriptomics/README.md

 ### Status

 This is an exploratory analysis intended to refine hypotheses about the relationship between cancer and developmental gene expression.

+`Note: Raw TCGA source files are not included in this repository because of file size constraints.
+The project is rebuilt from processed matrices generated from UCSC Xena gene-level TPM data.`